 Pay Development Fees

 California school districts may impose development fees on new residential or remodeling projects, as well as commercial and industrial construction.
-These fees are intended to provide funds for the construction or reconstruction of school facilities to accommodate increasing enrollment within school district boundaries resulting from new development.
-California law specifies the purpose and restrictions for the fees and has procedures for their implementation, accounting and use.
+These fees are intended to provide funds for the construction or reconstruction of school facilities.
+California law specifies the purpose and restrictions for the fees and has procedures for their implementation, accounting, and use.

 - What are the current fees?

 The current developer fees in San José Unified are as follows: